 Rather focus on selling the experience of the product, even the whole buying experience.

 Give priority to how to sell instead of what you sell.
-First, recognize what customer experience you are providing and then put a deliberate effort to boost it.
+First, recognize what customer experience you are providing and then put a deliberate effort into boosting it.

 Image Source: SuperOffice CRM

-Doug ends with the fact that there are plenty of products available for customers, and for them, it is like “ product comes and goes”.
+Doug ends with the fact that plenty of products are available for customers, and for them, it is like “ product comes and goes”.

-So to get their attention and further the sale, and even return sales is providing them an experience that they do not forget or overshadows others.
+So to get their attention and further the sale, and even return sales, is providing them with an experience that they do not forget or overshadows others.

 Using Universal Marketing Strategies & Tactics – GaryVee

-He is the chairman of VaynerX, a media giant and also active CEO of VaynerMedia, a leading Advertising agency.
+He is the chairman of VaynerX, a media giant, and also the active CEO of VaynerMedia, a leading Advertising agency.

 Image Source: YouTube

-He gave really great advice, especially for B2B businesses who struggle for more social media engagement and better exposure.
+He gave great advice, especially for B2B businesses struggling for more social media engagement and better exposure.

 Image Source: API

-Then, there are various marketing tactics that are more universal as B2B companies are indeed, at the end of the day, human behind businesses.
+Then, there are various marketing tactics that are more universal as B2B companies are true, at the end of the day, humans behind businesses.

 So, creating content for people isn’t much different than creating content for businesses on social media.

-You surely have to tilt your targeting perspective differently but the tactic or startegy would be the same.
+You surely have to tilt your targeting perspective differently, but the tactic or strategy would be the same.

 For Example :

-They put out fun and informative content, never shy away using memes, videos, tiktoks and reels to connect to their B2B people.
+They put out fun and informative content and never shy away from using memes, videos, tiktoks, and reels to connect to their B2B people.

 Never Underestimate “Want It Now” Of A Potential Customer – Graham Charlton

-He says retailers should not underestimate the power of the “want it now” mentality of any potential customer.
+He says retailers should not underestimate the power of any potential customer’s “want it now” mentality.

-Even further, higher chances will be of him or her to return on your website as compared to others with long-dated deliveries.
+Even further, higher chances of him or her returning to your website as compared to others with long-dated deliveries.

 Search Engine Marketing Is Most Effective For Ecommerce Stores – Janice Wald

-She was nominated for various blog awards such as 2019 Best Marketing Blog.
+She was nominated for various blog awards, such as the 2019 Best Marketing Blog.
 Her marketing tips are so helpful and effective.